Fed stresses its commitment to low rates for the long run

 The Fed said in a statement after its latest policy meeting that the improvement in the economy and job market has slowed in recent months, particularly in industries affected by the raging pandemic.
 The officials kept their benchmark short-term rate pegged near zero and said they would keep buying Treasury and mortgage bonds to restrain longer-term borrowing rates and support the economy.

-The policymakers also warned that the virus poses risks to the economy and removed a phrase from their previous statement that had said the risks were “over the medium term.”
-The removal of this phrase suggested that Fed officials are unsure how long the uncertainty will last.
+The policymakers also warned that the virus poses risks to the economy and removed phrases from their previous statement that had said the pandemic was weighing on the economy in the “near term” and that it posed risks “over the medium term.”
+The removal of these phrases suggests that Fed officials aren’t sure how long the uncertainty will last.

 For now, the job market, in particular, is faltering, with nearly 10 million jobs still lost to the pandemic, which erupted 10 months ago.
 Hiring has slowed for six straight months, and employers shed jobs in December for the first time since April.
 The job market has sputtered as the pandemic and colder weather have discouraged Americans from traveling, shopping, dining out or visiting entertainment venues.
 Retail sales have declined for three straight months.

+At a news conference, Chair Jerome Powell was pressed on whether the Fed should respond to the recent speculative surge in the prices of some individual stocks, notably shares of GameStop, and whether that buying frenzy suggested a dangerous bubble in overall stock prices.
+Powell deflected the questions by saying the Fed’s interest rate policies aren’t well-suited to address speculation in the stock market.

+In addition, he said, “if you look at what’s really been driving asset prices in the last couple of months, it isn’t monetary policy.
+It’s expectations about vaccines and also fiscal policy.
+Those are the news items that have been driving asset values in recent months.”

-Along with the Fed, most economists expect a sharp rebound in the second half of the year as the coronavirus is brought under control and government-enacted rescue money spreads through the economy.
-As a whole, Americans fortunate enough to have kept their jobs have stockpiled massive savings that suggest pent-up demand that could be unleashed, with a big lift to the economy, once consumers increasingly feel safe about resuming their old spending patterns.
+In its statement Wednesday, the Fed added a reference to vaccinations — a sign that the policymakers, along with most economists, envision a sharp rebound in the second half of the year as the virus is brought under control by vaccines and government-enacted rescue money spreads through the economy.
+Americans fortunate enough to have kept their jobs have stockpiled massive savings that suggest pent-up demand that could be unleashed, with a big lift to the economy, once consumers increasingly feel safe about resuming their old spending patterns.

+Asked about how the rollout of the vaccines might affect Fed policy, Powell said: “There’s nothing more important to the economy now than people getting vaccinated.
+If you think about the places where the economy is weak, as I mentioned bars and restaurants.
+That’s 400,000 jobs we lost last month, and that’s all because of the spread of the pandemic.”

+He added: “We have not won this yet.
+We need to stay focused on it as a country and get there.”

-At the same time, the Fed has signaled that it expects to keep its key short-term rate at a record low between zero and 0.25% through at least 2023.
+The Fed has signaled that it expects to keep its key short-term rate at a record low between zero and 0.25% through at least 2023.
 Earlier this month, Vice Chair Richard Clarida said he expects the Fed’s bond purchases to extend through the end of this year, which would mean continued downward pressure on long-term loan rates.

 Since the Fed last met, in mid-December, there has been some good news.
 The distribution of an effective vaccine has begun, and a $900 billion relief package was enacted in late December.
 President Joe Biden has since proposed another financial support plan — a $1.9 trillion package that is larger than many economists had expected and will require congressional approval.